Industruino/libraries/README.md

 ##### The digital and analog I/O will only work when Vin power (6.5-32V) is supplied to the Indio baseboard via the green screw connectors.
 When only USB power is connected, none of the digital or analog channels, nor the RS485, will work.
 ##### It is important to power down all systems (Industruino, sensors/actuators) before making connections to the Industruino.

+You can download the library from within the Arduino libraries manager or from [this repository](https://github.com/Industruino/Indio).

 If you are using the Industruino IND.I/O product, you will need this library to access the I/O channels.
 The pins on the IDC expansion connector, the backlight pin, and the membrane panel buttons pin(s) should still be accessed in the usual way, not using the Indio library; the Indio library is only for the external I/O channels available on the green screw connectors.